 What time do other attractions at Disney’s Hollywood Studios open?

-As of that same change, all attractions at Disney’s Hollywood Studios now open at the scheduled park opening time.
+All attractions at Disney’s Hollywood Studios open at the scheduled park opening time.

 When should we arrive at Disney’s Hollywood Studios?

 You should arrive at Disney’s Hollywood Studios roughly 30 minutes before official park opening time, with the expectation that it’ll take around 15 minutes to get through bag check and the turnstiles, giving you a bit of breathing room to head towards your first stop and ready to roll with the My Disney Experience.

 When you should leave your hotel room in order to arrive by then is a different matter entirely and depends upon where you’re staying and the mode of transportation you use.
 Don’t cut things too close–Walt Disney World transportation usually takes longer than anticipated.

 The upside of arriving late is shorter wait times at every other attraction.
 The downside is lower chances of success in scoring Star Wars: Rise of the Resistance boarding passes.
 Determine which matters more to you.